by Koby Frances, PhD

 "Why don't I react to attractive women the way other men seem to?"

-While this article focuses primarily on the experiences of men who ask these kinds of questions, many women report similar concerns and may find the ideas discussed below equally relevant.
+While this article focuses primarily on the experiences of men who ask these questions, many women report similar concerns and may find the ideas discussed below equally relevant.

-However, many of these concerns begin with a misunderstanding of how attraction actually works.
+The good news is that many of these worries begin with a misunderstanding of how attraction actually works.

 The Assumption Many People Make